56 Street Multi-Use Pathway (6 Ave to Winskill Park)

 Project Background:

 A Public Information Meeting with City staff was held on September 25, 2024, to discuss the proposed design with the community.
-The proposed improvements include a 3.5m wide asphalt multi-use pathway, grassed boulevard, street trees and LED street lighting along the east side of 56 Street between 6 Avenue and 8A Avenue, as well as new signage along 8A Avenue and 55A Street to provide connection to Winskill Park through the existing travel lanes.
-Please see the presentation drawing for more information.
+The proposed improvements include a 3.5m wide asphalt multi-use pathway, grassed boulevard, street trees and LED street lighting along the east side of 56 Street between 6 Avenue and 8A Avenue, and along 8A Avenue and 55A Street to provide connection to Winskill Park.
+Please see the presentation drawing[NT1] for more information.

 The project is part of Delta’s annual Cycling Infrastructure program to increase safety and accessibility for cyclist and pedestrian in the community.
 The cycling improvements along this route are identified in Delta’s Cycling Master Plan.
 For more information regarding Delta's current cycling routes, please refer to the Delta Routes Map.

-• A new 3.5 metre wide Multi-Use Pathway, extending from 6 Avenue to 8A Avenue along 56 Street.
+• A new 3.5 metre wide Multi-Use Pathway, extending from 6 Avenue to 8A Avenue along 56 Street

 • Street-lighting Upgrades